ssgmetal/PICO-PICO2-compile-flash-tool--PicoBuild-/README.md

 📄 License
 This project is open-sourced under the MIT License.
 You are free to use, modify, and distribute the code, and welcome to submit contributions.

+⚠️ Disclaimer
-⚠️ Note: This tool is not certified for safety-critical industrial applications.
-Use at your own risk.
+This development tool is for hobbyist and educational use only.
+It is NOT certified for safety-critical industrial, medical or aerospace equipment.
+Users take full responsibility for all hardware and software projects developed with this tool.

 🤝 Contribution
 Pull requests, issues, and feature suggestions are highly welcome!